 Aim to give your dog fresh, organic berries that have not been treated with preservatives or pesticides, and carefully clean them.

-When Are Strawberries Bad?
+When Are Strawberries Bad for your frenchie?

 Any food that your pet consumes in excess may be harmful to their health, even fruits and vegetables, which you may think are nutritious.
 Strawberries contain a lot of sugar, which might cause stomach pain in your French Bulldog if they consume too much.

 This may potentially cause stomach issues.
 Everything should be consumed in moderation, and you should always consult your veterinarian to establish the appropriate serving sizes for your dog.

 Strawberries that are canned or processed are harmful to dogs.
 Don't give your dog strawberry-flavored sweets and foods containing artificial strawberry flavors.